Mercedes-Benz in motorsport: The Silver Arrows (1934–1939)

+The Italian, French, British manufacturers focussed on the smaller Voiturette class that limited engine size to 1.5 liter when supercharged.
+The Tripoli Grand Prix in Italian North Africa in 1939 was run to the Voiturette rules, seemingly in an attempt to exclude the perennial German winners, but also a forecast of future GP rules.
+Mercedes thus decided to invest in a new design.
+In only eight months, the tiny Mercedes-Benz W165 was built, and won the 1939 Tripoli Grand Prix.
+In fact, the Voiturette rules in 1946 became Formula One, in effect until 1951.

+As record versions, the unrestricted older cars set speed records up to 435 km/h.
+The Mercedes-Benz team was guided by the great Rennleiter (racing team manager) Alfred Neubauer (1891–1980) until racing ceased at the start of WWII.

 Formula One

+After the war, the remaining Mercedes-Benz W165 could have been entered in Grand Prix races, as the Voiturette rule set had been promoted to top class GP rules, called Formula One since 1946.
+Only two W165 had been built, they were with Caracciola in Switzerland, and one was taken to the US to race in the 1947 Indianapolis 500.

+By 1950, Mercedes decided to return to racing, in sportscars with the Mercedes-Benz W194 "300 SL" that appeared in 1952.
+An update to the W165 was a project called Mercedes-Benz W195.

 In early 1951, Mercedes took three pre-war W154s to Argentina to take part in two Formula Libre races of the Buenos Aires Grand Prix.
 Drivers were pre-war veteran Hermann Lang, Karl Kling, and local hero Juan Manuel Fangio who would win his first World Championship in 1951 and rejoin Mercedes in 1954.
 The old Mercedes did well, finishing second and third in each heat, but were beaten by a modern Ferrari 166 FL.
 Daimler decided that there was no point in competing with the old cars.
-Instead, they would run the new 300 SL in sportscars races in 1952, and then develop a Formula One car for the new rules that would come into effect in 1954.
+Instead, they would run the new 300 SL in sportscars races in 1952, and then develop a Formula One car for the 2500cc new rules that would come into effect in 1954, with a car called Mercedes-Benz W196.